What is Open Plaques?

 The service brings the people-powered history that plaques encapsulate to life - and to a larger audience - by building the definitive and most comprehensive resource about these historical markers.
 In turn, the data and resources produced by the project aim for wide distribution and re-use, and are available for free to all under a Public Domain declaration.

 As well as telling you where they are, we aim to tell you who is commemorated on them, what those people are notable for, and what their connection is with the places where their plaques are installed.
 We've been able to uncover this data through a process of automatic natural language parsing and painstaking research by our team of volunteer co-curators (if you spot a mistake, tell us).

 We've gathered the data from many organisations which have established and maintain plaque schemes globally.
 As the plaques by their very nature are public information, we're keen for more organisations to share their data so it can be included, forming a complete database and a unified map of the plaques' locations.
 Please get in touch if you'd like your plaques to be included.

 You can also get more regular updates and stories about the project on our blog or leave a comment there.

 How can you add plaques and photos?

-Individuals can add plaque listings and information directly to the site, and add photos to the listings via Flickr or by emailing them to us.
+Individuals can add plaque listings and information directly to the site, and add photos to the listings via Flickr, Geograph, Wikimedia Commons, or by emailing them to us.
 When adding photos via Flickr, change your photo license to Creative Commons, add the relevant plaque ID to the photo's tags and make sure that you un-check the 'hidden from search' setting.
-See our Contribute page and Flickr instructions blog post for more details on this.
+Follow a "Your photo.
+How to add it" link on any plaque for more details on this.